pixiepucker/readme-generator/README.md

   - [License](#license)

   ## Installation
-  You must clone down the repo to your local machine and run the app using terminal.
+  You must clone down this repo to your local machine and run the application using your terminal.

   ## Usage
   Generating a README.md file.

   ## Credits
-  UTSA's coding bootcamp and my classmates.
+  UTSA's Coding Bootcamp and my classmates.

   ## Tests
-  N.A
+  N/A

   ## Questions
   If you have any questions, feel free to [email me!](mailto:example@email.com)